 While many mental illnesses include emotional disturbances as symptoms, there are a number of mental health conditions that can also elicit behavioral concerns that can be detrimental to an individual’s wellbeing.
-Desert Hills Hospital offers a wide range of treatment options that care for such conditions, including oppositional defiant disorder.Also known as ODD, this mental health condition is typically diagnosed in childhood and involves emotional and behavioral disturbances that can interfere with a youth’s ability to function well in various settings.
+Desert Hills Hospital, a leading ODD treatment center in New Mexico, offers a wide range of treatment options that care for such conditions, including oppositional defiant disorder.Also known as ODD, this mental health condition is typically diagnosed in childhood and involves emotional and behavioral disturbances that can interfere with a youth’s ability to function well in various settings.
 Cornerstone to this disorder is overtly disobedient behaviors and the inability to interpret social cues as non-hostile.
 Allowing symptoms such as these to remain can put a young person at risk for disciplinary action at school or interaction with the legal system.
 Caregivers who suspect that their child is battling ODD should seek care to reduce these risks.
 Luckily, there are excellent treatment options for this destructive disorder.

-Located in Albuquerque, New Mexico, Desert Hills provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since opening in 1990, Desert Hills has grown from a small residential program to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since opening in 1990, our treatment center has grown from a small residential center to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
 In order to ensure we provide the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training and supervision of all staff members, making sure that they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that ODD has caused in your child’s life.
 We are dedicated to changing lives, one child at a time.

 Helping a Loved One or Family Member Get Treatment